Dave Gilbert (game designer): Awards

 In 2007, Dave Gilbert's Wadjet Eye studios was nominated for Best New Studio in the prestigious Game Developers Choice Awards and presented The Shivah at the associated Game Developers Conference.
 Gilbert was also awarded the AGS Lifetime Achievement Award in February 2007 to go along with his other eight AGS Awards.
 In 2008, Gamasutra listed Gilbert and Wadjet Eye as one of their top 20 breakthrough developers.

 Personal life

 Dave Gilbert is Jewish, a background he drew upon in making The Shivah.
 Although he states that he is not at all religious, he does feel a strong connection to his Jewish heritage.

 Gilbert spent some years in South Korea, teaching English as a second language and spent some time exploring China.
+He spent most of his life in New York City, where all of his games take place, and witnessed the September 11 attacks, which especially influenced Old Skies.
 He now lives in Pennsylvania with his wife, Janet, and daughter, Eve.